davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 [diagram]

 Now we're in trouble.
-A proposal needs 4 votes to be accepted; but the voting is over, and no proposal has 4 votes!
+A proposal needs 4 votes to reach majority and be accepted; but the voting is over, and no proposal has 4 votes!
 Seems like we're stuck.

+---

+TODO: this is a really good opportunity to set up for FLP with a little tweaking.
+Instead of "we don't know if the node decided before it died" which is an argument that technically works, we could say "we don't know if the node is going to come back and decide," i.e. we can't tell if it's dead or just slow.

+---

 Can we get the algorithm un-stuck from this point?
-Maybe, but the no-decoherence property makes this very tricky.
+Maybe, but the precise definition of the Agreement property makes this very tricky.
 For now, all we know is the state of the network is this:

 [diagram with 3 red, 3 blue, one dead]